The show IP route command on the Routers

-The command organizes the output into three sections: codes, default routes, and routes.
+The output organizes information into three sections.
+These are codes, default routes, and routes.

 Codes